Genus Zero Kashiwara-Vergne Solutions from Braids: Moperad expansions: The moperad of parenthesized braids with a frozen strand

-Elements of the group $\PB_n^1$, viewed as morphisms, can be expressed in terms of the moperad generators of $\PaB^1$.
-These expressions are only unique up to the relations in Theorem~\ref{presenation of PaB1}.
-Recall that the free group $\F_n$ embeds in $\PB_n$, generated by the elements $X_1, \ldots, X_n$, see Figure~\ref{fig:Xis}.
+Elements of $\PB_n^1$, viewed as morphisms in $\PaB^1(n)$, can be expressed in terms of the moperad generators of $\PaB^1$, although such expressions are only unique modulo the relations of Theorem~\ref{presenation of PaB1}.
+Recall that the free group $\F_n$ embeds in $\PB_n^1$, with generators represented by the elements $X_1,\ldots,X_n$, as in Figure~\ref{fig:Xis}.
 These elements will play an important role, and the following lemma describes how to express them in terms of the generators of $\PaB^1$.